phimage/Prephirences/README.md

 This allow to archive, to change type, return default value if nil and many more.

-You can get and set value using `substrict`
+You can get and set value using `subscript`
 ```swift
 userDefaults["aKey", myTransformation] = myObject